MartinPacker/filterCSV/README.md

 * Code the output file as an output stream using `>`.
 * You can code stderr as an output stream using `2>` or let it default to the terminal session.

-Command line parameters instruct filterCSV on how to process the parse input file to create the output file.
+Command line parameters instruct filterCSV on how to process the parsed input file to create the output file.
 The parameters are specified in pairs.
 Each pair consists of:

 1. A specifier.
 This is a regular expression to match.
-(A special value `all` matches any value)
+(A special value `all` matches any value.)
 1. An action or sequence of actions.

 In the case where no action is expected you can code anything you like for the second parameter.
 A useful suggestion would be to code `.` for it.

+Instead of using command line parameters you can code the commands in a file read in from Stream 3.
+See [Command Files](#commandfiles) for more information on this, potentially more flexible, way of controlling filterCSV.

 You can get some basic help by invoking filterCSV with no parameters.
 That help points to this README and the project on GitHub.